25.11.2021

 We'd love to keep you up to date on the real difference Reach are making to those who are impacted by brain injuries

-Rehabilitation is a key process within the legal industry, and a process I have worked within for the past 30 years, but often the terminology adds to confusion and misinterpretation which leads to the disruption of a claimant’s journey of recovery.
-It is so important to be clear in the delivery of rehabilitation, in order to identify the best possible service to meet the ongoing symptomatology of a claimant.
-Often the services of Rehabilitation, Support and Care become intertwined and so I’d like to take this opportunity, as the first of my editorials columns, to clarify this for you by way of a proverb:
+Rehabilitation is a key process within the legal industry and a process I have worked with for the past 30 years.
+However, often the terminology adds to confusion and misinterpretation which leads to the disruption of a claimant’s journey of recovery.
+It is important to be clear in the delivery of rehabilitation, to identify the best possible service to meet the ongoing symptomatology of a claimant.
+Often the services of Rehab, Support and Care become intertwined and so I’d like to take this opportunity, as the first of my editorial columns, to clarify this for you by way of a proverb:

 “Give a person a fish, and you feed them for a day.
 Teach a person to fish, and you feed them for a lifetime.”

 Rehabilitation teaches strategies to improve physical, cognitive and psychological performance which have become more difficult following an injury or accident.
-Rehabilitation should have SMART goals while recognising that not all problems can be fixed.
+It should have SMART goals while recognising that not all problems can be fixed.
 Rehabilitation may be provided by private or statutory services and ideally takes place within the client’s own home.
-Importantly, rehabilitation should be outcome focussed and regularly appraised to meet changing needs while ensuring up-to-date processes are instilled, including digital and remote opportunities, to optimise functional recovery.
+Importantly, rehabilitation should be outcome-focused and regularly appraised to meet changing needs while ensuring up-to-date processes are instilled, including digital and remote opportunities, to optimise functional recovery.

 Rehabilitation is not a permanent process, it is there to help the patient achieve their objectives not to provide an ongoing support structure.